European shares recover as BES and miners bounce back

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Andrei Khalip and Alistair Smout; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Andrei Khalip and Alistair Smout; Editing by Catherine Evans)